 Suddenly, the acquisition of little DMR Electronics in out-of-the-way Hibbing, Minn. is looking like a brilliant strategic move on Daimler’s part.
 And the company has rewarded the operations here, expanding it to more than twice the size of when it was acquired.
 It now employs more than 100 people and is equipped with the latest tools and technologies.
 With the move to a brand new state-of-the-art facility near the region’s airport, Detroit Reman will add another 30-50% to its staff size upon completion of a further 30,000 sq.-ft. expansion.

-That feel-good announcement was made today in front of current staff, local media and area dignitaries, as well as the trucking press.
+That feel-good announcement was made in August in front of current staff, local media and area dignitaries, as well as the trucking press.
 The move is expected to be completed by early 2015.
 It could also see more remanufacturing brought in-house as the company’s Hibbing reman plant expands its capabilities with the strong financial backing of Daimler.

 “Detroit Reman is more than a remanufacturer of heavy iron,” said Stefan Kurschner, current president of Detroit Reman.
 “Through the growth and evolution of the Hibbing plant over the past six years and because of the creativity and passion of its employees, Detroit Reman has become an expert in the manufacture and remanufacture of high-quality electronics products.”

 David Rhode, plant operations manager in Hibbing, added, “Today represents the next chapter in Detroit Reman’s long-term commitment to our employees and the region.”